 Children may like to bring a snack to eat at break.
 However, the time is limited and a small amount is all that is required.
 We encourage healthy snacks that are good for your child and their teeth.
-Children can bring a water bottle to school, juice is not permitted.
+Your child is encouraged to take a water bottle in to school each day.
+Please ensure that it is filled only with water and not juice.